The Sims Mobile

-The Sims Mobile is a life simulation game based on The Sims 4 and The Sims FreePlay for Android and iOS devices.
-It was announced on May 9, 2017, in a launch trailer.
-The game was released on March 6, 2018.
+The Sims Mobile was a life simulation game based on The Sims 4 for Android and iOS, published by Electronic Arts and initially developed by Maxis.
+It was announced on May 9, 2017, and was released on March 6, 2018.
 It features a multiplayer component and includes story elements.

+On January 29, 2024, EA announced that The Sims Mobile would no longer receive new events or content updates, but instead receive re-runs of past updates and events, and the online servers will remain active.

+The game was delisted from the Apple App Store and Google Play Store on October 21, 2025, and the servers will be shut down on January 20, 2026.
+The game will remain playable for people who downloaded the game before it was delisted.

 Gameplay

 In The Sims Mobile, players are able to create unique Sims with the in-game character creator (Create-a-Sim), build houses, start families and control the lives of their Sims.
 The game introduces multiplayer elements, as players can 'interact with other players' Sims by attending their parties, tapping on an NPC (non-playable character), or rating their Sims as through a sticker system.

 Similarly to previous mobile games in The Sims franchise, energy is used when players take actions with their Sims.
 Energy can be restored through SimCash, which is earned through in-game quests and micro-transactions.
 SimCash can also be used to purchase certain premium clothing and furniture options in the game.

 Unlike its predecessor The Sims FreePlay, The Sims Mobile offers a closer experience to the PC series of games.
 There is a focus on telling stories through Sim's actions, chosen by the player as their Sims go through their career or make relationships.
 As Sims play through these stories, they are able to level up and unlock new cutscenes.
 Advancing stories may also unlock new furniture or clothing items.